softeng-feup/open-cx-softbeanies/Development-Report.md

 Our tests verify, mostly, if the correct display of the text is done correctly and the labels and buttons have the value they should have and if all parameters needed are being displayed by the app.
 On the hand hand, our acceptance test puts yourselves in the position of the stakeholders writing the functionality of the app.
 Our tests verify if the app response as supposed when being tap from the user, making sure the user stories are implemented.
 Our acceptance test verify if all buttons work well and go to the right menus.

+All the test were done with [flutter gherkin](https://pub.dev/packages/flutter_gherkin), being at the folder test_driver.

 ---